 roasted eggplant laying on a bed of garlicky herb yogurt drizzled with a harissa oil

 • Eggplant -This recipe calls for globe eggplant.
-If you are confused, it is the most common type of eggplant in the US.
+If you’re confused, it is the most common type of eggplant in the US.
 Buy a medium-sized eggplant to ensure it cooks within the 25-40 minute time range.
 When shopping for eggplant, choose one that is firm but not hard.
 An eggplant should give a little when you press down.
 Avoid eggplants with sunken soft spots; that is an indication that it is going bad.
 Italian eggplants are also a great substitute; they are slightly more tender and sweeter than their American counterpart but will work well with this recipe.

-• Greek Yogurt Full-Fat, 2%, or non-fat, any thick unflavored Greek yogurt works here.
+• Greek Yogurt Full-Fat, 2%, or non-fat.
+Any thick unflavored Greek yogurt works here.
 My go-to is always Fage.
 The thick and creamy texture, as well as the cooling tang, lends very well to savory yogurt sauces like this.

 • Fresh Cilantro – I absolutely love the cilantro, mint, dill combo, and it really does wonders adding a punch of flavor to plain yogurt.
 Only fresh here!